Monster Shark: Cast

-Reception
+Production

+The film was an Italian and French co-production.
+It was made by the French film companies Filmes International and Les Filmes du Griffon and the Italian companies National Cinematografica and Nuova Dania Cinematographica.

+Director Lamberto Bava was credited under the pseudonym of John Old, Jr. for both Monster Shark and Blastfighter (1984).
+Bava explained that he did this as he did not want his name associated with the respective genres of both films.

+Release and reception

+Monster Shark was released in Turin, Italy on September 7, 1984.
+Bava said the Italian title was supposed to be simply Rosso nell'oceano (lit.
+'Red in the Ocean'), but was changed to add the word Shark to it.
+Bava disliked this addition saying it "made no sense because there isn't a fucking shark in the film."

+This was followed by a screening in France on January 23, 1985.
+It has been released on Blu-ray as both Monster Shark and Devil Fish.

 TV Guide called it "wholly amateurish" and criticized the film's unconvincing monster.
+In his book The Gorehound's Guide to Splatter Films (2003), author Scott Aaron Stine described it as being full of "tired shocks" and was ultimately an "uninspired monster movie."

 Star Michael Sopkiw attributes the film's flaws and negative reviews to the production's limited budget, saying that Lamberto Bava was a great director.

 Mystery Science Theater 3000

-Under its alternative title of Devil Fish, the film was featured on episode #911 of the movie-mocking television series Mystery Science Theater 3000, airing on the Sci-Fi Channel on August 15, 1998.
+Under its alternative title of Devil Fish, the film was featured on episode #911 of the movie-mocking television series Mystery Science Theater 3000 (MST3K), airing on the Sci-Fi Channel on August 15, 1998.
 One scene of this film contains a brief glimpse of a male character's genitals, the show censored by superimposing the MST3K logo.
-Writer / performer Kevin Murphy writes the European cast, the Florida setting, and small bathing suits "gives us license to Euro-bash until the sun goes down."
+Writer/performer Kevin Murphy wrote that the European cast, the Florida setting, and small bathing suits "gives us license to Euro-bash until the sun goes down."
 He also mocks the Coast Guard for being involved in the production.

 Paste writer Jim Vorel placed the episode at #147 (Note: Ranking based on 197 episodes as of 2018.) in his ranking of episodes from MST3Ks first twelve seasons.
 Vorel calls the movie a "comprehensive course on bad film editing," probably the most humorously bad editing of any MST3K movie.
 "It’s legitimately the highlight of a film that is otherwise a real slog," Vorel writes.
 The editing and visuals combine into a whole "so atrocious that it’s often difficult to tell what is happening during any sequence where the monster is on screen."

 The MST3K version of the film was included as part of the Mystery Science Theater 3000, Volume XIX DVD collection, released by Shout!
 Factory on November 9, 2010.
 Special features with the film include the movie's theatrical trailer.
 The other episodes in the four-disc set include Robot Monster (#107), Bride of the Monster (#423), and Devil Doll (#818).